VC-MIPI-modules/vc_mipi_nvidia/README.md

 - Documenting the flashing process | short comprehension...
 - the file tegra234-p3767-camera-p3768-vc_mipi-dual.dts can be edited with "./setup.sh -c"
 - the tegra234-p3767-camera-p3768-vc_mipi-dual.dtbo file will be generated with "./build.sh -d" | this step is automatically done by "./build.sh -a"
+- the dtbo will be generated into the kernel/dtb directory on the host pc
 - when flashing the first time with "sudo ./flash.sh -a", the overlay file will be flashed into uefi
 - for modifying the camera-settings via tegra234-p3767-camera-p3768-vc_mipi-dual.dtbo file, the /boot/extlinux/extlinux.conf entry must be modified/duplicated and the <br>
 OVERLAYS /boot/tegra234-p3767-camera-p3768-vc_mipi-dual.dtbo